johnston9/la-donut/README.md

 5. #### As the Owner/Admin User I want to delete images and products.

    - As a superuser the owner can easily click on the Edit Product link under each Product in the View Item page which will take them to the Edit Product page where they can delete a product image.
 The same applies for Recipe images.
 On doing so a success message will display.
-If a user checks the delete image box a js alert displays to warn them.
+If a user checks the delete image box a JavaScript alert displays to warn them.
 To delete a product the owner can easily click on the Delete link under each Product in the Shop and View Item pages.
 This time a confirm alert will display to ask if they are sure they want to delet it.

 <p align="center"><strong>Delete Product Alert</strong></p>
 <h2 align="center">